DanielMoran98/github-story-2019/README.md

   - Updated Chapter1.html with third paragraph.
   - Added index page with links to each chapter.
   - Updated navbar with future chapter links
+  - Navbar now correctly points to index.html instead of base.html when viewing from inside index.html